 Dip the cut leaf shape filters in and let them set a few minutes.
 May be a good idea to use less water to get a darker shade.

 At first, mine were not as green as I wanted, so I had to adjust the amount.
-Like the flower color filters, let them do some oven time too.

-When you go to retrieve your filters from the oven, you’ll find they have a nice fluffy appearance.
+When they come out, they’ll not only be dry, but the colors will be set too.When you go to retrieve your filters from the oven, you’ll find they have a nice fluffy appearance.
 The colors may lighten slightly.

-Take a few filters (I used three) and fold in thirds and cut a round flanged edge all around (You can do this beforehand and do the double-dip dye step so the darker color will show up on the edges.)
+And now we get to roses….Take a few folded filters and cut a round flanged edge all around If you do the double-dip dye step the color variations will look really good.